b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 ### The Moral of the Story
 > ***60** And ==thus we see== the end of him who perverteth the ways of the Lord; and thus we see that the ==devil== will not support his children at the last day, but doth speedily drag them down to hell.*

 The...
 The *devil*??
 Bitch, how many prophets has God let die?
 Which party in this dualistic universe refused to save Abinadi from being burned alive?
-Which side was willing to give Korihor shelter and sustenance?
+Which side was unwilling to give Korihor shelter and sustenance?
 The group of unembodied evil spirits, or those with physical forms who could provide food but were told not to because Alma got his feelings hurt?

-This verse does not describe the God I had been taught about in my time as a practicing Mormon.
+This verse does not describe the Lord God I had been taught about in my time as a practicing Mormon.

 Alma and Amulek were forced to witness the converts from their missionary efforts [get burned alive right before their eyes](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/14?lang=eng&id=8-11#p8) back in chapter 14.
 Were they perverting the ways of the Lord?
 Doesn't seem like God protected them!
 Later on in 3 Nephi we've got "many" [unnamed martyrs](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/10?lang=eng&id=15#p15), killed for testifying of Christ.
 Don't "thus we see" me about the devil not protecting denizens, God isn't doing a very good job at this either!

 What other cases of martyrdom do we see in contrast to this "thus we see" lesson to be learned from believing an angel when it appears to you?
 Rather than copy a list here, I'll point you to the LDS scriptural [topical guide](https://www.churchofjesuschrist.org/study/scriptures/tg/martyrdom?lang=eng&id=p32-p37#p32) entry, outlining martyrdom in the Book of Mormon, the [index of the triple combination](https://www.churchofjesuschrist.org/study/scriptures/triple-index/martyrdom?lang=eng&id=p1-p8#p1) on martyrdom, and the [guide to the scriptures](https://www.churchofjesuschrist.org/study/scriptures/gs/martyr-martyrdom?lang=eng&id=p6-p8#p6) references.
-The translator of this record, Joseph Smith himself, gets martyred, and... well, if Joseph was perverting the ways of the Lord is an issue [[Polygamy|too big to tackle here]]. *Thus we see* that Korihor is the exception here.
+The translator of this record, Joseph Smith himself, gets martyred, and... well, whether Joseph was perverting the ways of the Lord is an issue [[Polygamy|too big to tackle here]]. *Thus we see* that Korihor is the exception here.
 The moral of this story is that you're going to get screwed over by a divine power, irrespective of which one you follow. *Thus we see* Alma being a dickwad and refusing to forgive someone who did exactly what he did years prior. *Thus we see* the prophet denying someone salvation because his feelings got hurt, because he was accused of getting rich, and because Korihor delineated faith vs knowledge.

 *Thus we see* that you don't dare question authority.